 At Superior Silica Sands, we believe it is vital to be a responsible partner in the communities where we live and work.
 That’s why we strive to be a responsive community partner, giving back whenever possible, and thereby adding to everyone’s quality of life.
 We serve on community boards, take part in local activities and events, and are actively involved in organizations that add to the betterment of our communities.
 We are guided by a core set of beliefs that we should be friendly, accessible people who believe in working for the greater good.
 We strive every day to live up to our motto: Culture, Cultivation, & Community.

 Superior has also made an impact with monetary donations to many worthy organizations as an example of its commitment to providing a better future for those in need.
-Aside from the support offered to the local law enforcement and fire departments with participation in fun runs, and biking events, SSS has offered regular donations to organizations such as the Food Pantry and the Tarrant Area Food Bank to combat hunger.
-SSS is also leading the New Auburn village fire department house construction campaign.
-Likewise, certain children’s organizations such as the Boys & Girls Club and donated sand to local schools’ playgrounds & sports field developments.
+Aside from the support offered to the local law enforcement and fire departments with participation in fun runs, blood drives, SSS has offered regular donations to organizations such as the Food Pantry and the Tarrant Area Food Bank to combat hunger.
+Superior has partnered with organizations such as the Boys & Girls Club and donated sand to local schools’ playgrounds & sports field developments.
 These are a few of the staple organizations Superior has backed to support the future growth and protection of children.
 Superior Silica Sands’ commitment to be a responsible corporate leader in our communities, and beyond.
 Superior has opened our doors for Open House event for the community to visit & schools to tour our plant operations for field trips.

 Join us on Facebook, LinkedIn, and Twitter to follow our community campaign & the monthly volunteer initiatives that all our Superior employees are involved in with our local communities.